-The ATE program supports proposals in five major tracks: Small Projects for Institutions New to ATE, Projects, Consortia for Innovations in Technician Education, Centers, and Applied Research on Technician Education.
+The ATE program supports proposals in four major tracks:

+- Track 1: Small Scale Projects

+- Track 2: Projects

+- Track 3: Consortia for Innovations in Technician Education

+- Track 4: Centers

 Proposals in all tracks should demonstrate a thorough awareness of previous relevant ATE grants, research on effective technician education, and contemporary developments in the relevant field(s) of technology.
 Whenever feasible, projects should utilize and innovatively build upon successful educational materials, courses, curricula, strategies, and methods that have been developed through other ATE grants, as well as other exemplary resources (including those not supported by NSF) that can be adapted to technological education.
-Proposers should contact the Principal Investigators (Pls) of previously funded projects and centers to explore the possibilities for adapting materials, evaluating materials, receiving guidance, or collaborating in other ways, such as conducting research projects that focus on the effectiveness of technician education.
+Proposers should contact the Principal Investigators (PIs) of previously funded projects and centers to explore the possibilities for adapting materials, evaluating materials, receiving guidance, or collaborating in other ways, such as conducting research projects that focus on the effectiveness of technician education.

 Prospective PIs are encouraged to do a thorough literature search for funded projects related to their ideas.
-If such projects can inform the PI, he/she is encouraged to adapt and implement materials and/or strategies rather than re-developing materials.
-A successful proposal will provide evidence that any innovative materials and practices have been effective at other named institutions and provide realistic implementation plans that explain why the materials and practices are anticipated to be effective for the students enrolled at the applicant's campus.
+If such projects can inform the PI, he/she is encouraged to adapt and implement materials and/or strategies rather than redeveloping materials.
+A successful proposal will provide evidence that innovative materials and practices have been effective at other named institutions, provide realistic implementation plans, and explain why the materials and practices are anticipated to be effective for the students in a new setting.
 The project scope may range from improvements in an individual course or laboratory to a more comprehensive effort that impacts entire curricula or programs.